clientProposal/iTextPdfUABreakdownImportantPoints/README.md

 SpecialCharactersActualText shows how to treat special characters that might not be read correctly by a screenreader.

-Here, ∜ / fourth root.
+Here, ⅓ / a third.